 Evaporation occurs throughout the day, and it is something you would have witnessed.
 In this stage, water anywhere on the Earth’s surface, be it in oceans or rivers or even your swimming pool, “evaporates” or turns into vapor form.
 It naturally occurs faster when there is increased heat, direct sunlight, and lack of humidity.
-The water vapor formed is lighter than water in its liquid form and tends to rise upwards as the convectional air currents carry it upwards.
+The water vapor formed is lighter than water in its liquid form and tends to rise upwards as the convection air currentsiXA natural process of energy moving from one place to another due to heat transfer. carry it upwards.

-Itis another phenomenon you can observe around you.
+It is another phenomenon you can observe around you.
 If you take a cold bottle of water or a soda can from the fridge and put it outside, you’ll notice water droplets forming on the outside of the can or bottle.
 It occurs as the water vapor around the cold container cools down into condensed water.
 On a larger scale, this happens to evaporated water once it reaches a high altitude and begins to clump together to form clouds.
-Condensation is also considered the reverse of evaporation.
+Water condensation is also considered the reverse of evaporation.

 It occurs when the evaporated water becomes dense and too heavy to stay in vapor form.
 It is most commonly ‘released’ from clouds as rainfall.
 Depending on geographic location, weather conditions, and time of year, this precipitation can also take the form of snow, hailstones, or even sleet.
 While a portion of this evaporates back into water vapor form (and thus back into clouds) before it reaches the Earth’s surface, the majority comes back down to Earth in one form or another, thus completing the cycle of water back into a liquid or semi-liquid form.

-Any waterbody you see is the result of the collection of water.
-The collection is when the product of evaporated, condensed, and then precipitated water in the form of rain or snow comes back to the Earth and gets accumulated.
+Any waterbody you see is the result of the water accumulation.
+The collection is when the product of evaporated, condensed, and then precipitated wateriXCondensed form of water falling from the cloud to the earth. in the form of rain or snow comes back to the Earth and gets accumulated.
 A large portion of it will seep through the Earth’s surface and become part of the Earth’s groundwater, a crucial element to the water cycle as it is the source for many springs, wells, and rivers.

 The water that doesn’t go into the ground is called surface runoff water, and it typically goes into lakes, rivers, oceans, and streams, refilling those sources of water.
 These form a major water source for different purposes, such as agriculture, industrial uses, and other vital tasks.
 The water will follow the laws of gravity to find the lowest point possible, flowing back into the oceans via rivers.